jchook/stega/README.md

 How It Works
 ------------

-Stega PNG uses [steganography](https://en.wikipedia.org/wiki/Steganography) to embed invisible data into an image.
+Stega PNG uses [steganography](https://en.wikipedia.org/wiki/Steganography) to embed data invisibly into an image.

 We encode the data stochastically into the least-significant bits of the image's RGB colorspace data, making it invisible to the naked eye and difficult to detect.